Track I: Texts & Traditions

-Kecia Ali, Alejandro Botta, Christopher Brown, Gina Cogan, Kathe Darr, M. David Eckel, Christopher H. Evans, David Frankfurter, Paula Fredriksen (Emerita), Emily T. Hudson, Steven Katz, Jonathan Klawans, Deanna Klepper, Jennifer Knust, Tom Michael, Anthony Petro, Teena Purohit, Dana Robert, Jon Roberts, Rady Roldan-Figueroa, Karen Westerfield-Tucker, James Walters
+Kecia Ali, Alejandro Botta, Christopher Brown, Kathe Darr, M. David Eckel, Christopher H. Evans, David Frankfurter, Steven Katz, Jonathan Klawans, Deanna Klepper, Jennifer Knust, Anthony Petro, Teena Purohit, Dana Robert, Jon Roberts, Rady Roldan-Figueroa, James Walters, Karen Westerfield-Tucker

 This program guides students to develop skills in historical, cultural, and textual analysis, combined with relevant linguistic proficiency, to illumine texts, traditions, artifacts, phenomena, or events of particular significance for the understanding of religion.
-Students in this program will typically develop mastery in the history, literature and language(s) of a specific religious tradition, or a particularly significant body of religious writing.
-Current areas of strength within this track include: Ancient Christianity and Christian Origins, Greco-Roman Religions, Hebrew Bible, History of Christianity, Judaic Studies, Islamic Studies, Religions of China, Religions of India, and Religions of Japan.
+The faculty members of this track are experts in specific religious traditions, with particular strengths in Christianity, Islam, and Judaism.
+Track faculty stress methodological rigor and theoretical engagement; many have particular interests in religious interactions and inter-religious boundaries.
+Students in this program will typically develop mastery in the history, literature and language(s) of a specific religious tradition, or a particularly significant body of religious writing, and gain the ability to examine this material in a broader religious, material and cultural context.
+Current areas of strength within this track include: Ancient Mediterranean Religions (from ancient Israel through early Christianity), World Christianity, Jewish Studies, and Islamic Studies.

 Students entering the Texts and Traditions track should show transcript evidence of a strong background in their chosen area of specialization, including advanced knowledge of the languages relevant to such study.
 Further background in the humanities, literary studies, fine arts, or social sciences is strongly encouraged.

 Track-Specific Course Requirements: